kiewic/PowerBI-WaffleChart/Tutorial/MigrationGuidlineAPI.1.3.md

 ## InteractivityUtils

-[InteractivityUtils](https://www.npmjs.com/package/powerbi-visuals-utils-interactivityutils) is a set of functions and classes in order to simplify implementation of cross-selection and cross-filtering for Power BI custom visuals
+[InteractivityUtils](https://www.npmjs.com/package/powerbi-visuals-utils-interactivityutils) is a set of functions and classes in order to simplify implementation of cross-selection and cross-filtering for Power BI custom visuals.

 Deprecated Reference | NPM package namespace
 --------------|----------------------